-Even the word “product” is so multifaceted: consumer, industrial, plant, equipment, service, software, immaterial, platform, beverage, apparel, insurance, extended … You can find a lot of discussion about the “technical” side of product management—PLM systems and integrations, model based systems engineering, digital twins, Industrial Internet of Things, to name a few.
+Even the word “product” is so multifaceted: commercial, industrial, plant, equipment, service, software, immaterial, platform, beverage, apparel, insurance, extended, etc. You can find a lot of discussion about the “technical” side of product management—PLM systems and integrations, model based systems engineering, digital twins, Industrial Internet of Things, to name a few.

-So how an earth could I claim writing an ABC about this topic?
+So how on earth could I claim writing an ABC about this topic?
 Well, I have always liked challenges, and at the same want to spice up the discussion a bit and select a slightly different angle to start writing from!

 In Glengarry Glen Ross the sales guys were presenting the product (the properties) to customers with interesting tactics and twisted facts.
 Today, the customer has an amazing amount of information available, and it is also important to provide it.
-Recent research suggests that customers are over halfway through the decision making before contacting the first time the company about the product!.
-This makes Sales and also Product Management more challenging than ever, and at the same time, more exciting than ever!
+Recent research suggests that customers are over halfway through the decision-making process before contacting the company for the first time about the product!
+This makes sales and product management more challenging than ever, and at the same time, more exciting than ever!

 So I decided to start writing my Product Management ABC from the commercial angle first.
-Let’s put R&D and technical product management aside for a while and consider the situation where we already have a market, a product and a Product Manager.
-If I would describe the job and responsibility of the Product Manager in one sentence, it would be:
+Let’s put R&D and technical product management aside for a while and consider the situation where we already have a market, a product and a product manager.
+If I would describe the job and responsibility of the product manager in one sentence, it would be:

 “ABC – Always Be Competitive”

 Competitiveness is about providing superior value to customers, winning deals over competition, AND sustaining higher profitability.
 It’s easy to win deals by dropping product prices, but without doing the same for the product cost, it will lead your company to perish.
 Establishing and sustaining competitive advantage requires much more — you can dive into the concept for example in the 1985 book by Michael E. Porter.